 Yesterday, my father, like any parent shaken by the gang-rape incident, told me, “It doesn’t matter that your behavior or your clothing is not inviting anything.
 If the guy on the street thinks it does, and that’s reason enough to touch you, that’s all that matters.”

-I don’t want to add to the xenophobic commentary I have seen on the Internet about “India’s rape problem”—misogyny, sexual violence, “slut-shaming,” and victim-blaming happen everywhere.
-(As does gang-rape, as the recent case in Ohio reminds us.)
+I don’t want to add to the xenophobic commentary I have seen on the Internet about “India’s rape problem”—misogyny, sexual violence, “slut-shaming,” and victim-blaming happen everywhere, as does gang-rape.
 What is unique to India is the pervasiveness and mundanity of harassment.
 In no Western country is it such a continuously uncomfortable, restrictive experience to be female, not just in public spaces but at home, too.
 India’s gender ratio is 917 women per 1000 men.
 Girls are aborted—not just in rural areas, but across every strata of society in India, because girls are inconvenient.
 Boys are the real pride—they earn money, inherit businesses, bring dowry.

 I attended college in America and studied in the U.K., and I live in a bourgeois bubble of privilege in Mumbai, the most cosmopolitan city in India.
 The sort of people I know—as opposed to the men I avoid on the streets—converge at protests, write angry tweets, point fingers, blame the government for its apathy and the police for its incompetence and insensitivity in dealing with violence against women.
 We say we are above sexual harassment, bride-burning, female infanticide, and forced child marriages—that this depressing laundry list of side effects of being female happens in a different, “backward” section of India.
 We tell ourselves that worshipping goddesses is hard-wired into our culture.
 We elected our first woman prime minister 30 years ago.
 Our president is a woman, and our ruling party is run by a woman.